DianaKPalafox/QuickQuiz/README.md

 # QuickQuiz!

 This is a tool made for teachers create quick quiz to second graders and below.
+Using OpenAI API , node.js, and react libaries.